Deso Jagdish Kour

-During the summer vacations, her family used to visit Harrison Hot Springs and Vancouver – Pacific National Exhibition, Stanley Park and Kitsilano Beach, etc. When she was in grade 8, her father decided to sell the farm and move to Vancouver.
-Deso shares that in those days, it was very common in East Indian families to stop sending the girls to school after grade 8, but her father was a very big proponent of education, and encouraged Deso and her sister Ranjit to finish their education and become involved at school.
+During their summer vacations, her family used to visit Harrison Hot Springs and Vancouver – Pacific National Exhibition, Stanley Park and Kitsilano Beach, etc. When she was in grade 8, her father decided to sell the farm and move to Vancouver.
+Deso shares that in those days, it was very common in Punjabi families to stop sending the girls to school after grade 8, but her father was a very big proponent of education, and thus encouraged Deso and her sister Ranjit to finish their education and become involved at school.
 After graduating from high school, Deso went on to study at UBC.

 Deso still remembers an incident she encountered when she was around 10 and in grade 4.
 At school, Deso punched one of the kids called who her a “Hindu.”
 After she returned home, her mother was very upset and made her understand that Sikh and Hindus are all one and that she was not to get aggressive.

 While she was completing her University studies, Deso recalls going to the employment office to help her get a job, but the staff was very racist and kept her waiting for hours, after which they refused to attend to her.
 Nevertheless, Deso stood her ground and again went the next day, kept waiting and was finally attended by the staff and given a job interview at a company.
 When she went for the job interview the following day, the interviewer just kept asking her questions about the Sikh religion and in the end, didn’t give her the job.
 Finally, she got another interview at an insurance company that used to be involved with a lot of international students – and got the job within seconds.
 A few years later, Deso married a man of European descent whom she had three children with.
 Once her children had grown up, she again started working and joined the City of Delta’s payroll department where she would continue to work for 25 years.